Women and Coronary Artery Disease

 Pregnancy-related problems.
 A problem during pregnancy called preeclampsia has been linked to a higher risk of heart disease later in life.
 Experts are studying whether other pregnancy-related problems are linked to heart disease.
 Tell your doctor about any problems you had during pregnancy.

 Heart disease risk factors for both women and men

 How will my doctor determine my risk for coronary artery disease?

 Your doctor will calculate your risk for coronary artery disease by assessing the number of risk factors you have.
 Your doctor might use this tool to calculate your risk of a heart attack:

 Your doctor might find your risk for coronary artery disease using a different, but similar, method.
 These methods give you and your doctor a good idea about your risk.
 And they can help you decide if you should take steps to prevent a heart attack or stroke.

 What can women do to prevent coronary artery disease?

 Women can use healthy lifestyle changes and medicines to help prevent coronary artery disease.
-Women can also balance the risks and benefits of hormone replacement therapy when they decide whether or not to use it.
+Women can also balance the risks and benefits of hormone therapy when they decide whether or not to use it.

 A healthy lifestyle can help prevent heart disease.
 And it can help you manage other problems that raise your risk of heart disease.
 These problems include high blood pressure, high cholesterol, and diabetes.